Registered Colchester Heritage Sites

 1578 Greenfield Road, Greenfield

 The Greenfield United Church was registered as a Municipal Heritage Property in Colchester County on January 30th, 1997.
-The Church, erected in 1888 and dedicated in 1889 is over 120 years old.
-This wood frame construction building is the only Church in the community of Greenfield and was one of the original buildings in the community.
+The Church, erected in 1888 and dedicated in 1889 and is over 130 years old.
+This wood frame construction building was the only Church in the community of Greenfield and was one of the original buildings in the community.
 It was established as a Union Church to serve both Presbyterians and Methodists on alternating Sundays and the Church became part of the United Church of Canada in 1925.
-A Church Cemetery is located to the side of the church.
+The church closed in 2019 and was sold into private ownership.
+The Greenfield Cemetery associated with this church, is located down the road.

 Isgonish Marsh Burying Grounds Association